klonuo/bash-cue-validator/README.markdown

 After-which it should show annotated thumbs for cue sheets.

 Sample images are provided, which are taken from Faenza icon set.
-I couldn't find a way to use stock icons reliably from bash, so they are needed in script folder.
+I couldn't find a way to use stock icons reliably from bash, so this provided images are needed in script folder.
 Can be easily replaced with different images under same name.

 **Example:**